Bonus interest savings accounts

 What is a bonus interest savings account?

-A bonus saver account (or a bonus interest savings account) is a savings account that rewards you with extra interest when you meet the account conditions.
+A bonus saver account is a high interest savings account that rewards you with extra interest when you meet the account conditions.
 These can also be known as incentive saver accounts or reward saver accounts as they incentivise you to save, and reward you with bonus interest.

-Each account will have different conditions to meet in order to earn the bonus interest.
-This will usually include one or more of the following:
+Each bonus savings account will have different conditions to meet, some will be more complex than others.
+The conditions usually include one or a few of the following:

-• Deposit a minimum amount of money you need per month (this can range from $20 to $2000)
+• Deposit a minimum amount of money per month (this can range from $20 to $2,000)

 • Link the savings account to an everyday transaction account with the same bank